devops-surya/devops-training/Fast_Track_April_2022/CI-CD/Jenkins_Maven_jfrog.md

 ![preview](../images/jenkins87.png)

-* Go to the repo from which you want to fork:
+* Go to the repo  which you want to fork:

 ![preview](../images/jenkins88.png)